Living with Glaucoma: Guidance, Hope & Treatment

 When to Seek Expert Care

-When to Seek Expert CareExpert guidance is essential when navigating your glaucoma experience.
+Expert guidance is essential when navigating your glaucoma experience.
 Whether you’re just starting out or already midway through, having a trusted specialist by your side is crucial.

-Dr. Nassiri combines technical expertise with compassion, ensuring that every patient is treated with care and respect.
+At Nova Eye Institute, patients receive personalized glaucoma treatment supported by advanced diagnostics and a comprehensive understanding of the disease.
+We combine technical expertise with compassion, ensuring that every patient is treated with care and respect.
 Whether you are newly diagnosed or exploring advanced treatment options, Nova Eye Institute provides the full spectrum of glaucoma care in Santa Clarita.

-What Is the Life Expectancy of a Person with Glaucoma?
+What Is the Life Expectancy of a Person with Glaucoma?What Is the Life Expectancy of a Person with Glaucoma?

-What Is the Life Expectancy of a Person with Glaucoma?Here’s something reassuring: glaucoma does not affect your overall life expectancy.
+Here’s something reassuring: glaucoma does not affect your overall life expectancy.
 While the condition requires ongoing management, it doesn’t shorten your lifespan.
 The focus is on maintaining vision and quality of life through early treatment and consistent monitoring.

-What Should Glaucoma Patients Avoid?
+What Should Glaucoma Patients Do?

 Should I Be Worried If I Have Glaucoma?

-Should I Be Worried If I Have Glaucoma?It’s understandable to feel concerned, but with the right treatment and lifestyle adjustments, most people with glaucoma live full, active lives.
+It’s understandable to feel concerned, but with the right treatment and lifestyle adjustments, most people with glaucoma live full, active lives.
 Early diagnosis, consistent care, and regular eye exams make all the difference.

 Rather than worry, focus on staying informed, keeping up with treatment, and surrounding yourself with a care team that supports you every step of the way.

-You’re Not Alone in This!
+You're Not Alone in This!You’re Not Alone in This!

 At Nova Eye Institute, we know how overwhelming glaucoma can feel—but we also know how treatable it can be with the right care.
 Our mission is to preserve your vision and give you the tools and confidence to move forward.